 Vaccinations (also called ‘immunisations’) help to protect against serious diseases.

-All children registered with the practice are invited, by letter, to have their routine vaccinations.
+All children registered with the practice are invited to have their routine vaccinations.
 These are to stop potentially deadly infections like whooping cough and meningitis.

 Hepatitis A and B

 Hepatitis vaccination is important for gay men, injecting drug users and healthcare workers.
-For advice on testing and vaccination for these potentially serious conditions, speak to one of the practice nurses or doctors.
+For advice on testing and vaccination for these potentially serious conditions please complete our form to Request a Nurse Appointment.

 The practice can provide vaccination against meningitis to certain groups of people at high risk.
 This provides protection against the common forms of the A and C types of the disease.
-At the moment, the vaccine is available, free, for young children and first-year university students.
+The vaccine is available, free, for young children and first-year university students.
 For children, parents will automatically be sent a letter.

 University students can book an appointment with the practice nurse.
-They need to inform the receptionist what the appointment is for, and must bring their library card.
-After their first year university students may incur a charge for this vaccination.
+Make sure you bring your library card when you attend.
+After their first year, university students may have to pay a charge for this vaccination.

 For further information, see our travel health service.

-This vaccination is available to pregnant women as part of our maternity services.
+This vaccination is available to pregnant women as part of our maternity services and to children as part of the routine schedule.